 - HIIT sessions appear to be a particularly effective and a time-efficient means of enhancing fatigue resistance, lactate threshold intensity, race performance, and exercise efficiency.

-- It is generally recommended that HIIT sessions should make up no more than 15% of the total training volume with a maximum of 2 weekly sessions.
+- It’s generally recommended that HIIT workouts should make up no more than 15% of the total training volume with a maximum of 2 weekly sessions.

-- The time course of the training adaptation to HIIT training is fairly fast with improvements occurring after just 4-6 weeks of training and may be a particularly effective training method in the build-up to a competitive phase.
+- The time course of the training adaptation to HIIT training is quick, with improvements occurring after just 4-6 weeks of training.
+As such these may be a particularly effective training method in the build-up to a competitive phase.